myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-04-24T09:31:34.439Z
+>
+> Hi Jake, thanks for your response!
+I was going to ask you about this thing 😆 Anyway it’s very interesting to see the system gradually improve 😁👍

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-04-24T08:54:31.314Z
 >
 > Maybe!
 Let's wait for someone to hit the "update" button :))))